ubc-cirrus-lab/caribou/README.md

-# Multi-X-Serverless
+# Caribou

-Multi-X-Serverless is a serverless framework for running and deploying complex workflows on AWS over multiple regions.
+Caribou is a framework for running and deploying complex workflows multi-constraint and multi-objective aware on AWS over multiple regions.
 The framework is designed to be self-adapting and self-optimizing with regards to the carbon footprint, cost, and performance of the workflows.
-A workflow that is developed and deployed using Multi-X-Serverless can be run and solved by the framework, which will then automatically, depending on constraints and objectives, adapt the workflow deployment to optimize the workflow's performance, cost, and carbon footprint.
+A workflow that is developed and deployed using Caribou can be run and solved by the framework, which will then automatically, depending on constraints and objectives, adapt the workflow deployment to optimize the workflow's performance, cost, and carbon footprint.
 Optimization is done, when warranted by the type of application and frequency of its invocation, by using a suitable deployment algorithm that solves for new multi-region deployment configurations.
 The overhead of the system plays a crucial role in the optimization process and sets the frequency as well as the granularity of the optimization process.
 For more information, see the [design documentation](docs/design.md).